-A total of 30 special-status wildlife species were determined by the literature review to potentially occur within the BSA.
+A total of 30 special-status wildlife species were determined by the literature review (CNDDB 2015 a-c) to potentially occur within the BSA.
+An additional species that did not appear in the literature, but is known to occur in the vicinity, was included, bringing the total to 31 special-status species with a potential to occur within the BSA.
 Their habitat description, status, and potential for occurrence within the BSA are provided in Table 3.
 Potential for occurrence was based on habitat requirements and proximity to known recorded occurrences of a species.